First in West Virginia, Pennsylvania to deploy Medtronic SenSight™ system to allow more customized therapy and advanced patient care

 DBS, or brain pacemaker surgery, involves implantation of tiny electrodes into specific brain areas to treat neurological conditions.
 The FDA has approved DBS for treating patients with Parkinson’s disease, essential tremor, dystonia, epilepsy, and obsessive-compulsive disorder.
-The RNI team consists of world-leading experts in the use of DBS to treat patients with these disorders.
+The RNI team consists of world-leading experts in the use of DBS to treat patients with some of these disorders.

-“This technology allows for a more precise and customized DBS therapy tailored to individual patient needs and complexities to improve outcomes and safety for our patients,” Ann Murray M.D., director of the WVU Medicine Comprehensive Movement Disorder Clinic, said.
+“This technology allows for a more precise and customized DBS therapy tailored to individual patient needs and complexities to improve outcomes and safety for our patients,” Ann Murray, M.D., director of the WVU Medicine Comprehensive Movement Disorder Clinic, said.